thiyagab/linkedin-formatter/README.md

-# LinkedIn Formatter - Chrome Extension
+# LinkedIn AI Post Formatter - Chrome Extension

 ## Overview

-LinkedIn Formatter is a powerful Chrome extension that enhances your LinkedIn posting experience by injecting a customizable formatting toolbar directly into the LinkedIn post composer.
+**LinkedIn AI Post Formatter** is a powerful Chrome extension that enhances your LinkedIn posting experience by injecting a customizable formatting toolbar directly into the LinkedIn post composer.
 It supports Unicode-based text styling (bold, italic, monospace, etc.), list formatting with customizable bullets, and AI-powered text polishing using providers like OpenAI, Google Gemini, or OpenRouter.
-The toolbar appears automatically when you start a new post on LinkedIn.
+The toolbar appears automatically when you select text in the LinkedIn post editor.

 This extension uses Unicode Mathematical Alphanumeric Symbols for formatting, ensuring compatibility across platforms like LinkedIn, Twitter/X, Instagram, and more.
 It also handles reversal of existing Unicode formatting back to normal text.

-**Version:** 7.0 (Content Script) / 1.3 (Manifest - consider updating)
+**Version:** 7.0 (Content Script) / 1.4 (Manifest)

 ## Features